Adheeba-Salam/Adheeba-Salam/README.md

 ---

-## 🔬 Research

-### Deep Learning-Based Detection of Unauthorized Pipe Connections in Sewer Systems

-Research work applying deep learning and computer vision techniques to identify unauthorized wastewater pipe connections from sewer CCTV imagery.

-**Areas:** Deep Learning • Computer Vision • Object Detection • YOLO • Python

----
+##🔬 Research Publication — Springer
+Automated Detection of the Illegal Wastewater Pipes in the Urban Drainage System: A Review and Research Outline ICSMDI 2026 • Paper ID: ICSMDI 190
+Co-author: Adheeba Salam

 ## 🎯 Currently Working On